Don Bexley: Early life

-Bexley was born in either Jamestown, Virginia or Detroit, Michigan to Mr. and Mrs. Thomas Bexley.
+Bexley was born in either Jamestown, Virginia, or Detroit, Michigan, to Mr. and Mrs. Thomas Bexley.
 His father was a Bible scholar and teacher, and his mother a classical vocalist.
 "I was born with a flair for the stage, as I had always been a clown – even during early adolescence," Bexley wrote in 1983.

 Career

-In his career, Don Bexley has been an orchestra director, singer, dancer, stand-up comedian, and actor.
+In his career, Don Bexley was an orchestra director, singer, dancer, stand-up comedian, and actor.
 In the early 1940s, Bexley started doing comedy in upstate New York.
 He worked with Milton Berle, Danny Kaye, and Henny Youngman, and danced with Sammy Davis Jr. Bexley was the first black stand-up comedian to do the hotel circuit in the Borscht Belt.
 During his travels, he met many black entertainers, including Redd Foxx.
 They worked in New York City, Philadelphia, Baltimore, and New Jersey.
 Early in his career, he performed with a dance group called Three Shades of Rhythm.
 Before his television debut, he did theater in Los Angeles and New York City.